 Chris Baker joined the Discipleship Team in October 2015.
 She previously served as a Business Manager for a downtown Austin church for 18 years.
 She enjoys serving and participating in church ministry and welcomes the variety and challenges of the position.
 Chris is married to Rick and has two teenage boys, Brian and Zachary.
 When they aren’t involved in family activities they spend time together with their three dogs, Rosie, Bonnie, and Clyde.

 Director of Communications

 Tiffany Gibson has joined the Discipleship Team as Director of Communications.
 Previously she worked in educational publishing as both a writer and editor.
 She is thrilled with the opportunity to bring her knowledge and experience to the Communications team at FUMC.
 Prior to joining the FUMC staff, Tiffany has volunteered in many areas of the church including VBS, the community garden, the Children’s Ministry Team, and the ESL ministry.
-Tiffany enjoys spending time with her family which includes her husband, Kevin Gibson, and two wonderful children, Max (13), and Ainsley (10).
+Tiffany enjoys spending time with her family which includes her husband, Kevin, and two wonderful children, Max, and Ainsley.
 She enjoys spending time with her family, reading, running, and attempting to play golf.